What is the Army Combat Fitness Test?

 The test will improve movement lethality, transform the Army's physical fitness culture, reduce preventable injuries and associated attrition, and enhance Soldier mental toughness and stamina.

 How is it different?

 Related work on the ACFT started in 2013 with an empirical study of high physical demand for common Soldier tasks.
 Extensive scientific research by U.S. Army Research Institute of Environmental Medicine (USARIEM) and USACIMT validated specific physical fitness test events that measure all components of fitness relative to the physical requirements of combat.
 Those components are muscular strength, muscular endurance, power, speed, aerobic endurance and agility.

-Independent pilot testing in FORSCOM and TRADOC took place in 2017 to 2018.
-The Army used the pilots to validate the order and direction for the individual events to ensure the ACFT can be used across the entire Army.
+Independent pilot testing in FORSCOM and TRADOC took place from 2017 to 2018.
+The Army used the pilot tests to validate the order and direction for the individual events to ensure the ACFT can be used across the entire Army.